selendra/web3-game-gallery/README.md

 - If so, we do need access to the games in order to understand how integrate the wallets and estimate the time it will take to do it?

 - How many tokens/currencies do you need to develop?
 Please help clarify its nature, for example; stable value 1:1 USD.

+# Cost

+The cost will calculated after the clarify question has been answered.